donofny/appointment-app/README.md

 browse http://localhost:4200

-For a smooth testing experience, sign in using
+To login and use the app, sign in using the following credentials:

 username: Bob
 password: BobPassword

 You may also sign in using any of the other listed accounts in the database.